 Some of the most common injuries suffered in truck accidents in Milford include:

 If you suffered a serious injury in a truck accident in Milford or a loved one lost his or her life, you may be entitled to financial compensation for your losses.
-This includes compensation for your future medical needs, such as physical therapy and rehabilitation, for a long-term disability.
+This includes compensation for property damage and your future medical needs, such as physical therapy and rehabilitation, for a long-term disability.
 Although no amount of money can reverse your injuries or make up for your pain and suffering, a financial award can hold someone accountable for your wreck and give you greater peace of mind regarding your future.